 We're experts at complaining - we're happy to do it because we believe we encourage organisations and individuals to become accountable for their action or inaction - and ultimately improve the goods and services they offer.

 We've a great record - here are some of our favourite cases.

 |7.||Travel and Accommodation|

-The fee for our help is 20% +GST (minimum $110 incl.
-GST) which is charged once we get a successful result for your complaint - usually in the form of a refund, replacement, reduction, repair or compensation.
-Some example of how our fee is calculated are: the value of a replacement product we organise, the amount reduced off a fee or the refund amount for a service received.
-Remember: If we don't win, you don't pay!
+Fees for our help are 20% +GST (or minimum $110 inc. GST) when we get a successful result (in the form of a refund, reduction, replacement repairs or compensation.
+Some example are: a fee reduction, the value of the replacement product or the amount refunded on a service received.

 Our clients have two home loans with a leading Australian bank.
 They applied to have the interest rate for both loans fixed, however when interest rates reduced significantly, they wanted to switch out of a fixed interest rate and back to a variable interest rate.
 The clients were not properly informed by the bank of the fees involved to terminate their fixed rate agreement at the time of application.
 With our assistance, the fees charged to exit the fixed interest rate contracts were reduced from $117,000 to $32,000.